 Having a deep understanding of the physical soil conditions in any given area their potentials and limitations is essential for effective crop production.
 Soil physical properties control key aspects of the growing environment, including water availability and nutrient uptake.
 Therefore, detailed knowledge of soil characteristics allows for better resource management, enabling the maximization of crop production within genetic potential, while also preserving soil resources for future generations (Olatunji et al., 2017).
 A major impetus for investigating soil variability lies in the desire to optimize the use of available toposequences (landform sequences), water, and energy resources.
 In this context, the present study directs attention to soil variability as a critical factor in identifying soil properties relevant to crop production.
 Specifically, it focuses on the Orile-Igbon/Gambari area of Ogbomoso, which has supported mixed-cropping systems for many years, with the aim of discerning where meaningful variations in soil properties occur across the landscape.

 A key motivation for studying soil variability is the need to optimize the use of land, water, and energy resources.
 Therefore, this study focuses on assessing soil variability as an important factor in identifying soil properties relevant to crop production, particularly in the Orile-Igbon/Gambari area of Ogbomoso, which has been under mixed-cropping systems for many years.
 This work aimed at identifying where variations occur on the various part of the landscape.
-Thus, the objectives of the study were. (i) To characterize the morphological, physical and chemical properties of the soil profiles along the landscape; (ii) To examine the physical and chemical properties of the soils in the selected areas, and (iii) Provide information of the properties of soil profiles on the landscape that could be limiting the productivity of nearby farm lands in relation to topographical effects for sustainable crop production.
+Thus, the specific objectives of the study were. (i) To characterize the morphological, physical and chemical properties of the soil profiles along the landscape; (ii) To examine the physical and chemical properties of the soils in the selected areas, and (iii) Provide information of the properties of soil profiles on the landscape that could be limiting the productivity of nearby farm lands in relation to topographical effects for sustainable crop production.

-Materials and method
+Materials and methods

 Description of the study area